Do you want to gain weight?

 Additional factors to consider are:

-- Exercise – especially resistance training and heavy weights.
+- Exercise – especially resistance training and lifting heavy weights.

 - Sleep – proper sleep is essential for optimal hormone function, which impacts body composition.